dnmquan1110/Plant-Pathology-Classification/README.md

 # Plant Pathology Classification with Tensorflow
 Plant Pathology 2020 - FGVC7 is a competition on Kaggle.
-The mission is to indetify the category of foliar diseases in apple trees.
+The mission is to identify the category of foliar diseases in apple trees.

 Specific objectives: